White Reef Trail

 Managing Agency: BLM

 Access: White Reef Trailhead – From I-15 Exit 22* (northbound only), turn right onto the frontage road at the end of the freeway off-ramp.
 Travel south approximately 2 miles.
 Turn right just past the sign for the Red Cliffs Recreation Area.
 Proceed under the two freeway tunnels.
 Just after the exiting the last freeway tunnel, turn right and follow the gravel road into the trailhead.
-There is no fee to use the trailhead or trails in this area.
+Pay a day use fee and park in trailhead.

 Description: White Reef Trail is an old two-track, possibly a remnant of early mining days used to access claims.
 It winds and climbs over small hills, though reddish purple clay soils.
 These clays soils are the preferred habitat for the endangered Shivwits milk-vetch (Astragalus ampullarioides).
 Known populations of the milk-vetch are fenced to prevent intrusions and can be seen at about the 1 mile point.
 Also along the way, a few closed mining adits can be seen in the geologic formation known as the White Reef on the left.